 When I was a young Illustrator, way back when, I remember Goude's work as always being so very creative, inventive, and surprising.
 A true Renaissance man.

-Hi, I’m Carol Gillott, watercolorist, former NYer living on Île Saint-Louis in a 21 meter chambre de bonne.
-I send out Illustrated letters 💌 monthly from Paris.
-Travel writer, Paris blogger, watercolorist, photographer, I share my personal experiences so you can walk around Paris vicariously in my shoes.
-I paint Paris your dreams and mail them ❤️ wherever you are.
-Receive an illustrated letter every month from Paris, France via Etsy.
+Bonjour !
+I’m Carol Gillott, a former NYer living on Île Saint-Louis in a 21 meter chambre de bonne.
+As a Paris blogger, travel writer, watercolorist, and photographer, I share my latest escapades so you can walk around the city vicariously in my shoes.
+To experience even more of the Parisian life, sign up to receive my beautifully Illustrated monthly letters where I paint the Paris your dreams and mail them

 Describe what you love about France in 3 words.
 Can we make it 5 words?
 Eyes, ears, nose, tastebuds + brain.
 Paris stimulates all my senses constantly.
 I’m inspired all the time – endlessly surprised and amused.
 New York doesn’t do it for me anymore…